 - Broadcast meteorology and weather forecasting—the study and presentation of weather reports and short-term and long-term forecasts

-Most jobs in the atmospheric sciences require at least a bachelor’s degree in atmospheric science or a related field that studies the atmosphere and related scientific fields such as physics, chemistry, or geology.
-Additional courses in remote sensing by radar and satellite are useful as well.
+Most jobs in the atmospheric sciences require at least a bachelor’s degree in atmospheric science or a related field that studies the interaction of the atmosphere with other scientific realms such as physics, chemistry, or geology.
+Additionally, courses in remote sensing by radar and satellite are useful when pursuing this career path.

-According to the Bureau of Labor Statistics (BLS), computer models have greatly improved the accuracy of forecasts and resulted in forecasts customized for specific purposes.
-The need for atmospheric scientists working in private industry should increase as businesses demand more specialized weather information for just-in-time delivery logistics and ascertaining the impact of severe weather patterns on industrial operations.
+According to the Bureau of Labor Statistics (BLS), computer models have greatly improved the accuracy of forecasts and resulted in highly customized forecasts for specific purposes.
+The need for atmospheric scientists working in private industry is predicted to increase as businesses demand more specialized weather information for time-sensitive delivery logistics and ascertaining the impact of severe weather patterns on industrial operations.
 The demand for atmospheric scientists working for the federal government will be subject to future federal budget constraints.
-The BLS projects employment of atmospheric scientists to grow by 12 percent over the 2016 to 2026 period.
-The largest employers of atmospheric scientists and meteorologists are the federal government, research and development organizations in the physical, engineering, and life sciences, state colleges and universities, and television broadcasting.
+The BLS projects employment of atmospheric scientists to grow by 8 percent over the 2018 to 2028 period.
+The largest employers of atmospheric scientists and meteorologists are the federal government, research and development organizations in the physical, engineering, and life sciences, state colleges and universities, and television broadcasting services.

-The annual median wage for atmospheric scientists was $94,110 in May 2018, which is higher than the annual median wage for all physical scientists of $80,890 and significantly higher than all occupations in general ($38,640).
-Wages were higher for atmospheric scientists working for the federal government ($104,440) and for research and development organizations in the physical, engineering, and life sciences ($103,460).
-Atmospheric scientists are related to several other science and engineering occupations, including environmental scientists and engineers, geoscientists, and physicists and astronomers.
+The annual median wage for atmospheric scientists was $95,380 in May 2019, which is higher than the annual median wage for all physical scientists of $81,270 and significantly higher than all occupations in general ($39,810).
+Wages were higher for atmospheric scientists working for the federal government ($103,300) and working for research and development organizations in the physical, engineering, and life sciences ($113,130).
+Atmospheric science heavily relates to various other science and engineering sectors, including environmental science, engineering, geoscience, physics, and astronomy.

 The effects of automation on employment have long been debated.
 But today, there is little doubt that automation and the increasing penetration of robotics in more economic sectors will alter the demand for labor and its occupational composition.
 As far back as 1984, a study sponsored by the National Science Foundation and conducted by Wassily Leontief and Faye Duchin projected that over time the use of automation would make it possible to use less labor than would normally be required to produce the same amount in the absence of automation.
 Leontief and Duchin also found one of the significant impacts of automation would be to cause a significant increase in professionals as a proportion of the labor force and a steep decline in the relative number of clerical workers.